Pennsylvania Corn Mazes

 Grim’s Greenhouse – Breinigsville, PA – 6 Acres

-They opened Sept 2nd for PYO apples but the corn maze and fall festival open September 20, 2014.
+Opens Sept 12, 2015!
 Their fall festival includes a 6 acre cornfield maze with flashlight maze nights (Friday and Saturdays).
 Pick your own pumpkin patch, apple orchard and hayride tours.
 Play corral and petting zoo.

 Location: 9941 Schantz Road, Breinigsville, PA 18031